spiceai/quickstarts/s3/README.md

 Locally accelerate (y/n)? y
 ```

-We should now see the following output:
+The following output is shown:

 ```
 Dataset settings written to `datasets/taxi_trips/dataset.yaml`!
 ```

-If the login credentials were entered correctly, your dataset will have loaded into the runtime.
-You should see the following in the Spice runtime terminal :
+If the login credentials were entered correctly, the dataset will have loaded into the runtime.
+The following output is shown in the Spice runtime terminal:

 ```
 2024-03-26T22:18:02.062394Z  INFO runtime: Loaded dataset: taxi_trips